A Comprehensive Taxonomy for Explainable Artificial Intelligence: A Systematic Survey of Surveys on Methods and Concepts: Taxonomy

-\item vectors: \examplemethod{Net2Vec~\cite{fong_net2vec_2018}} Other than NetDissect, Net2Vec~\cite{fong_net2vec_2018} also wants to assign concepts to their possibly entangled representations in the latent space.
-For a concept, they learn a linear $1\times1$-convolution on the output of a layer, which segments the concept in an image.
+\item Vectors: \examplemethod{Net2Vec~\cite{fong_net2vec_2018}} Other than NetDissect, Net2Vec by \longcite{fong_net2vec_2018} also wants to assign concepts to their possibly entangled representations in the latent space.
+Given a concept, they train a linear $1\times1$-convolution on the output of a layer to segments the respective concept with an image.
 The weight vector of the linear model for a concept can be understood as a prototypical representation (embedding) for that concept in the DNN intermediate output.
-They found that such embeddings behave like vectors in a word vector space: Concepts that are semantically similar feature embeddings with high cosine similarity. \examplemethod{TCAV~\cite{kim_interpretability_2018}} Similar to Net2Vec, TCAV~\cite{kim_interpretability_2018} (Testing Concept Activation Vectors) also aims to find embeddings of NetDissect concepts.
-They are interested in embeddings that are represented as a linear combination of convolutional filters, but in embedding vectors lying in the space of the complete layer output.
-In other words, they do not segment concepts but make an image-level classification whether the concept is present.
+They found that such embeddings behave like vectors in a word vector space: Concepts that are semantically similar feature embeddings with high cosine similarity. \examplemethod{TCAV~\cite{kim_interpretability_2018}} Similar to Net2Vec, TCAV (Testing Concept Activation Vectors) also aims to find embeddings of NetDissect concepts. \longcite{kim_interpretability_2018} are not interested in embeddings that are represented as a linear combination of convolutional filters, but instead in embedding vectors lying in the space of the complete layer output.
+In other words, they do not segment concepts, but make an image-level classification of whether the concept is present.
 These are found by using an SVM model instead of the $1\times1$-convolution.
-Additionally, they suggest to use partial derivatives along those concept vectors to find the local attribution of a semantic concept to a certain output. \examplemethod{ACE~\cite{ghorbani_automatic_2019}} Other than the previous supervised methods, ACE~\cite{ghorbani_automatic_2019} (Automatic Concept-based Explanations). does not learn a linear classifier but does an unsupervised clustering of concept candidates in the latent space.
-The cluster center then is selected as embedding vector.
-A super-pixeling approach together with outlier removal are used to obtain concept candidates.
+Additionally, they suggest using partial derivatives along those concept vectors to find the local attribution of a semantic concept to a certain output. \examplemethod{ACE~\cite{ghorbani_automatic_2019}} Other than the already mentioned supervised methods, ACE (Automatic Concept-based Explanations) by by \longcite{ghorbani_automatic_2019} does not learn a linear classifier but does an unsupervised clustering of concept candidates in the latent space.
+The cluster center is then selected as the embedding vector.
+A superpixeling approach is used together with outlier removal to obtain concept candidates.